 We run a rolling programme of online webinars to help educators get the most out of the F4S platform.
 Learn how to use our platform, find out more about different encounter types, how to run career inspiration webinars and much more…

-F4S and leading social learning platform FutureLearn have joined forces to create Mapper a free online CPD course where teachers and educators can learn all about the digital careers tools available to help prepare students for the rapidly changing world of work.
+Mapper is a free teacher CPD course exploring how going digital can give career education vast impact.
+It was created by our team at F4S, and leading social learning platform FutureLearn so that teachers and educators can learn all about the digital careers tools available to help prepare students for the rapidly changing world of work.

 Find out more about the course and how to enrol athttps://www.founders4schools.org.uk/educators/mapper/